mandres2/Cafeblog/README.md

 # Cafeblog

 ## Synopsis

-Blog application written in Python combined with the Django Framework.
+Social Blog application written in .py combined with the Django Framework.

 ## Code Example

 ## Motivation

-To understand python syntax and Django framework.
+To gain a deeper understanding of Python syntax and utilizing the Django framework.

 ## Technologies Used